electrode-io/module-dev/README.md

 ## Project Structure

-This archetype assumes a directory structure as follows:
+This module's setup assumes your project follows a directory structure like below:

 ```
 .gitignore